TheDark/packtpub-downloader/README.md

 ## Using the cache

-The login token is always cached in a file called `mediatokencache.id` in the current working directory.
+The login token is always cached in a file called `<outputfolder>/tokencache.id` in the current working directory.
 If you get an error logging in, delete this file.

 The `-c` argument activates the book list cache.
 It is stored in a file called `packt_cache_file.json` in the media output directory.
 To update the file list, just delete this file.